wethod/learning-center-source/content/pipeline/index.md

 ### Invoice Plan

 Here you can set a plan to emit invoices for the project.
-This section is basically a calendar with some additional information:

-* **Plan**: the amount you plan to invoice for a given month;
-* **Invoiced**: the amount actually invoiced for a given month.
-This is automatically updated each time you create an invoice for the project;
-* **Delta**: the difference between Plan and Invoiced for a given month.

 An invoice plan can be:

 * **Automatic**: an invoice is automatically planned for each project's duration month, the invoice amount is obtained by dividing project's estimate by project's duration;
 * **Manual**: you need to manually insert each amount you plan to invoice.

+Next to the automatic/manual button you will find the view selector with 2 different options:

+* **Expanded**: All months are shown, even those with no amount planned or invoiced.
+* **Compact**: Only months with planned amounts or invoices are shown.

+On the right side you have a recap of the total amounts you have currently invoiced, have yet to invoice and the sum of your plan amounts.
+The planned indicator helps your check that the sum of all your planned months matches the project's estimate.
+An error with additional information appears beneath it if the two mismatch.

+Just below you can find a calendar where every card represents a month with some additional information:

+* **Planned**: the amount you plan to invoice for the given month;
+* **Invoiced**: the amount actually invoiced for the given month.
+This is automatically updated each time you create an invoice for the project;
+* **To be invoiced**: the difference between Planned and Invoiced for the given month.

+While in manual mode you can also add notes to a month through the notes button.

+{{< img-center src="/uploads/notes-button.png"> }}

+{{< note title="Note" >}} When in manual mode the invoice plan is saved automatically after every change.

+ **Please mind the sum of each planned month must be equal to the total planned value shown in the top right corner.**

+If the values do no match the invoice plan **won't be saved** and an error message will appear warning you about the difference between the project's estimate and the amount you planned.
+{{< /note >}}

 You can find the invoices (listed in your plan) in the [Invoices widget](/dashboard/index/#invoices), there they're ready to be created and sent.

 ### Intercompany Projects

-If your company is part of a [group]({{< relref "group-setup/index.md" >}}) you have the possibility to connect a project to an [intercompany task]({{< relref "budget/index.md#make-a-task-intercompany" >}}), this makes it an _intercompany project_: its final net price and probability are updated to reflect the intercompany task’s external costs and intercompany task’s project’s probability.
+If your company is part of a [group\]({{< relref "group-setup/index.md" >}}) you have the possibility to connect a project to an \[intercompany task]({{< relref "budget/index.md#make-a-task-intercompany" >}}), this makes it an _intercompany project_: its final net price and probability are updated to reflect the intercompany task’s external costs and intercompany task’s project’s probability.

 To connect a project you firsty need to be invited, this can be done from inside a budget as [explained here]({{< relref "budget/index.md#make-a-task-intercompany" >}}).
 When you receive the invitation, just follow the link and select from the dropdown the project you want to connect.